codbex/codbex-theia/README.md

 Theia Edition contains only the Terminal over HTTP standard components.

-It is good for getting termical access to the target environment such as Kubernetes.
+It is good for getting shell access to the target environment such as Kubernetes.

 #### Docker